mathai-2023/mathai-2023.github.io/cfp.md

 </div>

 # Call for Papers
-Mathematical reasoning is a core ability of human intelligence and plays an important role in the development of general machine intelligence.
-The machine learning community has contributed significantly to mathematical reasoning research in the last decades, and recently, there has been a surge of interest in this domain.
-For example, large neural models have led to rapid progress in areas ranging from  word problems to formal theorem proving.
-However, there is a large performance gap between models and top mathematicians.
-To this end, the MATH-AI workshop will center around the question:

-$$``How can machines achieve human-level mathematical reasoning?''$$

-Specifically, the goal of this workshop is to find out ``when machines can surpass human experts in different mathematical domains?".
+The goal of this workshop is to find out ``when machines can surpass human experts in different mathematical domains?".
 To investigate this question, we are interested in bringing together a group of scholars from various backgrounds, institutions, and disciplines to discuss areas related to the following:
 - **Humans vs. machines**: How does human-level mathematical reasoning differ from today's methods?
 - **Measurement**: How should we measure and benchmark progress moving forward?
 - **Key technical areas**: What machine learning advances are needed to close the gap with humans?